LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 **[Minifabric, a Hyperledger Lab](https://github.com/hyperledger-labs/minifabric)** is a deployment, development, administration and learning tool for people who would like to experience Hyperledger Fabric as a developer, administrator or Fabric deployer.
 This lab was [proposed on October 6, 2020](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/148), and it supports Hyperledger Fabric.
 We are open to discussions with the maintainers of Minifabric if they are interested in contributing source that would improve BAF for Hyperledger Fabric production-grade deployments.

 **[Fabric Operations Console, a Hyperledger Lab](https://github.com/hyperledger-labs/fabric-operations-console)** provides a web console interface for maintaining Hyperledger Fabric components.
-This is a recent contribution to Hyperledger Labs ([proposed to Hyperledger Labs on June 2, 2021](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/173)).
-We would be interested in determining if there are things from this lab that could be contributed to BAF as a potential add on for those that are interested in a web console for maintaining a Hyperledger Fabric network.
+This was [contributed to Hyperledger Labs on June 2, 2021](https://github.com/hyperledger-labs/hyperledger-labs.github.io/pull/173).
+Since that time, BAF has integrated Fabric Operations Console, which provides all of the console's functions.

 ## How does BAF meet the incubation entry considerations
 ### Codebase